 Start with the Foundation

-The deck is only as reliable and safe as its foundation, which is comprised of support posts.
+The deck is only as reliable and safe as its foundation, which is comprised of the support posts.
 To make sure the deck is durable and will give you firm footing, the pier system must have holes that are deep enough and way below the frost line.
 If the holes are shallow, the support post may move during winter when moisture in the ground freezes, causing the soil to shift.

 Inspect the Railings

-The deck’s railings are its main safety feature, especially if you have kids or pets with you.
+The deck’s railings are its main safety feature especially if you have kids or pets with you.
 There are three primary issues when it comes to railings.
 First, you need to make sure that it is strong and stable enough to support at least 200 lbs. of pressure on all sides.
 To check this, give it a good push and pull to see if it remains secure even with the additional pressure.
 Most U.S Building Codes require railing support posts that are no farther apart than 6 feet.
 This ensures the stability of the deck’s railing.

 Second, the railing must have a height of at least 36 inches or 3 ft. from the floor of the deck.
 The handrail must be easy to grip with a diameter of no more than 2.25 inches.
-And lastly, as an added precaution to prevent children and pets from squeezing through the rails, each baluster should be no more than 4 inches apart.
+And lastly, to prevent children and pets from squeezing through the rails, each baluster should be no more than 4 inches apart.
 These safety measures are especially important if your deck is constructed high above the ground.

 Mind the Stairs